Monica (singer)

-Monica's popularity was further enhanced by her appearances in television series such as Living Single (1996), Felicity (2001), and American Dreams (2003), and films including Boys and Girls (2000), Love Song (2000), and Pastor Brown (2009).
-In 2008, she served as a key advisor on the NBC talent show The Voice.
-The recording of the song "Still Standing" along with her personal life, resulted in her own highly rated BET series Monica: Still Standing.
+Monica's popularity translated into an acting career, with television roles in Living Single (1996), Felicity (2001), and American Dreams (2003), and film roles including Boys and Girls (2000), Love Song (2000), and Pastor Brown (2009).
+In 2008, she served as an advisor for the NBC competition series The Voice.
+The recording of her 2008 single, "Still Standing" (featuring Ludacris) along with her personal life resulted in her receiving a reality television series, Monica: Still Standing on BET.